Day 266: Spinach, Artichoke & Bacon Dip ◄

 1 tablespoon oil

-1 small onion, diced (Sweetnicks uses a shallot)
+1 small onion, diced

-3 teaspoons minced garlic (from a jar)
+3 teaspoons minced garlic

-13 ounce can artichoke hearts, drained, tough bits removed, chopped (Sweetnicks uses a six ouce jar of marinated artichoke hearts)
+13 ounce can artichoke hearts, drained, tough bits removed, chopped

-1 cup sour cream (Sweetnicks uses 2 cups)
+1 cup sour cream

-10 strips of crispy cooked bacon, crumbled
+10 strips of crispy cooked bacon, crumbled (how to bake bacon, from Kitchen Parade, my food column)

-1 teaspoon pimenton (my addition)
+1 teaspoon pimenton (my addition, this is the smoky Spanish paprika)

-Kosher salt to taste (it took a bunch)
+Kosher salt to taste (be generous)

 Pepper to taste

-If the spinach isn't already thawed, defrost it in the microwave right in the bag, then press in a collander to remove the liquid.
+If the spinach isn't already thawed, defrost it in the microwave right in the bag, then press in a colander to remove the liquid.

 Meanwhile, in a large skillet, heat the oil until shimmery over MEDIUM.
 Add the onion until it begins to turn golden, then add the garlic.
 Stir in the artichoke hearts.
 When the spinach is ready, stir it in.
 TURN OFF THE HEAT.